 Durability

-AIRE's IKs, constructed with PVC, are known for being high-quality, ultra-tough boats that can hold up to any abuse thrown their way.
-Because they are constructed with the same material, Kokopelli's PVC Packrafts are just as durable as other PVC inflatables.
+The IKs we carry at CKS are constructed with PVC and are known for being high-quality, ultra-tough duckies that can hold up to any abuse thrown their way.
+Because they are made from the same materials, Kokopelli's PVC Packrafts are regarded to be just as durable as the other PVC inflatables we stock.

 PVC Inflatable Kayaks |